cannotCSharp4Real/pablings_deploy/README.md

 ![](https://github.com/hshnudr/edoc-echanneling/blob/main/Screenshots/Screenshot%20(1).png)

 Simple web project that made for e-channeling.
-This project helps a certain medical establishment such as a clinic or a hospital clients/patients to request an appointment with a doctor online.
-This project can also help doctors to manage the schedules of their appointments with their patients.
-This doctor's appointment system will organize the schedules of each patient's appointment, which will be submitted as a request to the doctor they have selected.
-The system has 3 sides which are the administrator, the doctor, and the patient.
-The system admin will populate the list of the doctors with their specialties and along with the doctor's details and system credentials.
-The patients will browse the doctor's appointment system website to find a doctor that has the specialty of their needs.
-The patient can check the doctor's weekly schedule to help them to choose the day and time which they can comply for the appointment and they will submit their request for an appointment.
-After that, the doctors can view all their appointments and the appointment request of the patients for their availability.
+This project helps a barbershop establishment such as a customers to request an appointment with a barber online.
+This project can also help admins to manage the schedules of their appointments with their customers.
+This babrbershop appointment system will organize the schedules of each customer's appointment, which will be submitted as a request to the barber they have selected.
+The system has 3 sides which are the administrator, the barber, and the customer.
+The system admin will populate the list of the doctors with the doctor's details and system credentials.
+The customers will browse the appointment system website to find a barber that has the specialty of their needs.
+The customer can check the barber's weekly schedule to help them to choose the day and time which they can comply for the appointment and they will submit their request for an appointment.
+After that, the barbers can view all their appointments and the appointment request of the customer for their availability.

   1.Admin

-    Admin can add doctors,edit doctors, delete doctors;
+    Admin can add barbers, edit barbers, delete barbers;

-    Schedule new doctors sessions,remove sessions;
+    Schedule new barbers sessions,remove sessions;

-    View patients details;
+    View customer details;

-    View booking of patients;
+    View booking of customers;

 ![](https://github.com/hshnudr/edoc-echanneling/blob/main/Screenshots/Screenshot%20(3).png)

-  2.Doctors
+  2.Barbers

     View their Appointment;